Artist Residencies in North America

 Light Work (Syracuse, NY)

-Every year Light work invites between twelve and fifteen artists to come to Syracuse to devote one month to creative projects.
-Over three hundred artists have participated in the AIR program, and many of them have gone on to achieve international acclaim.
-The residency includes a $4,000 stipend, $500 in printing credit with our state-of-the-art digital lab, a furnished artist apartment, 24-hour access to our facilities, and generous staff support.
-Work by each Artist-in-Residence is published in a special edition of Contact Sheet: The Light Work Annual.
-Contact Sheet is a beautiful publication that is sent to over four thousand art lovers, museums, galleries, and libraries in over thirty-two countries.
+Every year Light Work invites between twelve and fifteen artists to come to Syracuse to devote one month to creative projects.
+Over 360 artists have participated in Light Work’s Artist-in-Residence Program, and many of them have gone on to achieve international acclaim.
+The residency includes a $5,000 stipend, a furnished artist apartment, 24-hour access to our state-of-the-art facilities, and generous staff support.
+Work by each Artist-in-Residence is published in a special edition of Contact Sheet: The Light Work Annual along with an essay commissioned by Light Work.
+Work by former Artists-in-Residence is also part of the Light Work Collection.

 Lower Eastside Printshop (New York, NY)